 We are inviting you to take part in a clinical study for adults with IgA Nephropathy (IgAN).
 Participants do not have to pay for the study drugs, study-specific visits, or tests and procedures that are a part of the study.
 In addition, you may be reimbursed for your travel.
 No health insurance is required to participate.

 We will match you to a study center in your area that needs volunteers with IgA Nephropathy (IgAN) or notify you when one becomes available.
 The study team will then contact you and you may have the opportunity to participate if qualified.

-If you think you might like to participate in the ARTEMIS-IGAN Clinical Study or would like more information, please enter your information below so we can see if you may qualify and can contact you about the study.
+If you think you might like to participate in the IgAN Studies or would like more information, please enter your information below so we can see if you may qualify and can contact you about the study.
 Keep in mind that participation is entirely voluntary.
 If you do decide to take part in a study, you may change your mind about participating at any time.

 Worldwide, Immunoglobulin A Nephropathy (IgAN) is the most common disease that effects the kidneys.
 IgAN is an immune-mediated disease that results in inflammation and injury to the kidneys.

 For many people, symptoms of Immunoglobulin A Nephropathy (IgAN) don’t show up until the disease has progressed and can sometimes not appear for years.
 Many experience: